AdamZieman/AdamZieman/README.md

   <tr>
     <td>Bank Account</td>
     <td>
-      Using an inheritence, create a 3 banking accounts and perform transactions on them.
+      Using an inheritence, create a 3 banking accounts and perform<br>transactions on them.
     </td>
     <td>
       <ul>